Berlinale & EFM Participation Guidelines

 To prevent piracy, every festival participant confirms that they will not steal intellectual property in accordance with copyright laws and with respect to the resultant rights.

-In the event of authorised persons recording images and/or sound during a screening or event, festival participants agree to their possible inclusion in an image and/or sound recording and permit these recordings to be potentially broadcast or transmitted to third parties for publicity purposes without any claim to remuneration.
+In the event of authorised persons recording images and/or sound during a public screening or event, festival attendees agree to their possible inclusion in an image and/or sound recording and permit these recordings to be potentially broadcast or transmitted to third parties for publicity purposes without any claim to remuneration.

 In addition, the general terms and conditions of Kulturveranstaltungen des Bundes in Berlin GmbH apply.
 If there is any contradiction between the above participation guidelines and the general terms and conditions, the former take precedence.